mir-dataset-loaders/mirdata/CONTRIBUTING.md

 from mirdata import utils

 DATASET_DIR = 'Example'
-# -- info for any files that need to be downloaded
+# -- REMOTES is a dictionary containing all files that need to be downloaded.
+# -- The keys should be descriptive (e.g. 'annotations', 'audio')
+REMOTES = {
-REMOTE_ZIP = download_utils.RemoteFileMetadata(
+    'remote_data': download_utils.RemoteFileMetadata(
     filename='a_zip_file.zip',
     url='http://website/hosting/the/zipfile.zip',
     checksum='00000000000000000000000000000000',  # -- the md5 checksum
     destination_dir='path/to/unzip' # -- relative path for where to unzip the data, or None )
+}

 # -- change this to load any top-level metadata
 ## delete this function if you don't have global metadata